Anna of Saxony: Affair

 Anna desired to see her husband again and met with him in May 1570 in Butzbach to discuss financial matters as well as other important topics.
 In June 1570, Anna and William moved in together again in Siegen for a few weeks, where she had settled with her three children.
 It was there where she began an affair with her lawyer Jan Rubens.

 During the Christmas holidays from 24 to 26 December 1570 William visited his family there again.
 It was likely a harmonious time, because he persuaded Anna to visit him in January 1571 in Dillenburg, where she even was willing to forego, for the time, payments from her jointure.
 She was pregnant again, this time from her lover.
 William accused Anna of adultery at this point and made plans to separate from her.

 Rubens was often with Anna because he was their counsellor, financial advisor and attorney, and thus was suspected of adultery with Anna between 7 and 10 March 1571.
 He was arrested outside the city of Siegen when he was on his way to see her.
 He was blackmailed for a suitable confession.
 Anna was put under pressure too: either they must confess themselves or Rubens would be executed.
 Anna agreed on 26 March 1571 to plead guilty.
 On 22 August 1571 Anna's last child, Christine, was born.
 On the basis of the allegation, William of Orange didn't recognize the child as his daughter.
 Christine received the name van Dietz.
 On 14 December 1571 Anna had to sign their consent to the final separation from her husband.
 In addition, William of Orange was not willing to pay maintenance for her.

+In 1597 Christine Von Dietz was married to Viscount Johann Wilhelm von Welschenengst-Bernkott.
+The couple had three children.
+During the Thirty Years' War, their property was confiscated and after her husband died in 1636, Christina had to seek shelter with relatives.
+She probably moved in with her daughter Katharina.
+After her death, Christina was buried in the cathedral of Meissen.